BERG-Freiburg/.github/profile/README.md

 # Biosignals in Epilepsy Research Group Freiburg

 This organisation compiles internal git repositories related to projects developed at the **Biosignals in Epilepsy Research Group Freiburg**, part of the [Epilepsy Center, University Medical Center Freiburg](https://uniklinik-freiburg.de/epilepsy).
+You can find more about our work [here.](/profile/Digital_Health_Night_Poster_v5.pdf)

 ## Projects